List of DuckTales characters: Donald Duck

 Donald Duck (voiced by Tony Anselmo) is a signature Disney character, originally debuting in the 1934 animated short "The Wise Little Hen", the nephew of Scrooge McDuck, the older twin brother of Della Duck, and the uncle of her sons Huey, Dewey, and Louie Duck.

 In the 1987 series, his appearance was deliberately downplayed to give more focus to Scrooge and the boys.
-After leaving his nephews with Scrooge to serve with the US Navy, he makes occasional appearances while crossing paths with the rest of the Ducks during their adventures.
+After leaving his nephews with Scrooge to serve with the US Navy, he makes occasional appearances while crossing paths with the rest of the Ducks during their adventures in the first season.
 In the first-season finale, he returns to Duckburg to serve as best man at Scrooge's wedding to Millionara Vanderbucks.
-He is not seen in the later seasons.
+He is not seen in the later seasons, so it is assumed that he was serving the navy full-time or they didn't allow him to go ashore anymore.
+In the original show Donald wears clothing resembling his current attire but has some minor differences such as the accents on his sleeves are red, he has no bow tie and he wears a white navy sailor hat.